megascatterbomb/mega_mod/README.md

   - Addons that utilize the official addon support in the Versus Saxton Hale VScript gamemode.

 # General Improvements

+## Gamemode-specific .cfg support

+By default, TF2 offers `server.cfg` for general configuration, plus map specific configs.
+But if you want to configure entire gamemodes with a single cfg, you're SOL.

+This mod offers gamemode-specific config execution.
+Unfortunately, this requires `sv_allow_point_servercommand` to be added to your `vscript_convar_allowlist.txt`.
+This mod will only enable server commands when it needs to, reducing the risk of any potentially malicious maps.
+However, there is still a vulnerability to malicious VScript, so be warned!

 ## Force Team Respawn when appropriate